raphigaziano/TIE/doc/source/tutorial.rst

 should always be kept cleanly separated from the rest of your code.

-While you can certainly manage these external files yourself, TIE provides some handy shortcuts to help you keep your presentation layer
+While you can certainly manage these external files yourself, TIE provides some handy shortcuts to help you keep things nice and tidy.

 Let's have a look at those and start using some best-practices before diving in any further.